Gas vs. Wood Fire Pits: Pros, Cons & How to Decide

 • Smokeless wood-burning fire pits have become a strong second choice, thanks to cleaner secondary combustion and reduced emissions.

-• Traditional wood fire pits, while beloved for their ambiance, generate the most smoke and particulates.
+• Traditional wood fire pits, while beloved for their ambiance, generate the most smoke and particulates of the three.

-If sustainability is a priority, gas and smokeless wood models are the best options for 2026
+If sustainability is a priority, gas and smokeless wood models are the best options.

 Linear Gas Steel Fire Pit by Fire Pit Art

-Features: The Linear Pit exhibits clean lines and a long rectangular fire bowl that provides an unobstructed view of the flames no matter the seating arrangement.
-It comes with a steel cover to easily convert the pit into a table for added functionality, along with steel leveling casters.
+The Linear Fire Pit by Fire Pit Art demonstrates what gas makes possible: clean lines and a long rectangular fire bowl that gives an unobstructed view of the flames from any seating angle.
+It comes with a steel cover to convert the pit into a table when not in use, and is configurable for either propane or natural gas — a practical illustration of the propane-vs-natural-gas choice covered above.

 Gas vs. Wood Fire Pits FAQ

 Installation costs for gas fire pits can be higher due to the need for a gas line, which may require professional installation.
 Wood fire pits can often be set up at a lower cost and with less infrastructure needed.
-The prices can vary widely by model, from $150 to $8,000.
+Prices vary widely by model, from around $150 to $8,000+.

 Can I cook over a gas fire pit like I can with a wood fire pit?

-Yes, but it depends on the design of the gas fire pit.
-Some gas fire pits are designed for aesthetic appeal rather than functional cooking, unlike wood fire pits, which are naturally suited for grilling.
+Yes, but it depends on the design.
+Some gas fire pits are built for aesthetic appeal rather than functional cooking, unlike wood fire pits, which are naturally suited for grilling.
+You'll want to use an elevated, self-contained cooking grate.

 Are gas fire pits safer than wood fire pits?